TorrX

 FallbackManual gauge pump

-Useful backup, but slower and more dependent on the operator.
+Emergency-only fallback: slower, clumsier, and more dependent on the operator.

 That map matters because people often compare unlike products.
 A compact pump with a screen is not automatically a team solution.
 A sports-equipment logo on the casing does not automatically mean the pump was designed around an equipment-room workflow.